pisayacademicsassociation/java-guide/guide/2/oop.md

 #### Subclass Constructors

 As you might've seen earlier, our `Bow` and `Catalyst` classes were using the `super` keyword inside their constructors.
-The invocation of a superclass constructor must be the first line in the subclass constructor, and the syntax for calling a superclass constructor is
+When a subclass extends on a superclass, the invocation of the superclass constructor must be the first line in the subclass constructor.
+The  syntax for calling a superclass constructor is

 ```java
 super()